brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 ```

 With this very small bit of YAML out of the way, _everything else you do is with
-JavaScript or TypeScript_ -- both of which are enormously popular with developers
+JavaScript or TypeScript_.
+Both of these languages are enormously popular with
-and are, we think, superior methods of modeling complex workflows (as compared
+developers and we think they're superior tools for modeling complex workflows,
-to yards and yards of YAML).
+especially compared to yards and yards of YAML.

 Your script can be as simple as: